Hyophorbe verschaffeltii or spindle palm is a small palm tree with a swollen trunk that tapers at the top.

 Pig nut palm, spindle palm

-Hyophorbe: from the Greek hys, hyos (pig) and phorbe (food), referring to the fact that the fruit was used to feed the pigs
+Hyophorbe: from the Greek hys, hyos (pig) and phorbe (food), referring to the fruit that was used to feed the pigs

 Verschaffeltii: in honor of Ambroise Verschaffelt, a Belgian horticulturist